-We are a comprehensive provider of a broad range of social and medical services in the home.
+We are a comprehensive provider of a broad range of social and medical services in the home focused primarily on the dual eligible population.
 Our services include personal care and assistance with activities of daily living, skilled nursing and rehabilitative therapies, and adult day care.
 Our consumers are individuals with special needs who are at risk of hospitalization or institutionalization, such as the elderly, chronically ill and disabled.
 Our payor clients include federal, state and local governmental agencies, commercial insurers, and private individuals.
-We provide our services through over 129 locations across 19 states to over 27,000 consumers.
+We provide our services through over 118 locations across 19 states to over 26,000 consumers.

 We operate our business through two segments, home & community services and home health services.
 Our home & community services are social, or non-medical, in nature and include assistance with bathing, grooming, dressing, personal hygiene and medication reminders, and other activities of daily living.
-We provide home & community services on a long-term, continuous basis, with an average duration of 20 months per consumer.
-Our home health services are medical in nature and include physical, occupational and speech therapy, as well as skilled nursing.
-We generally provide home health services on a short-term, intermittent or episodic basis to individuals recovering from an acute medical condition, with an average length of care of 80 days.
+We provide home & community services on a long-term, continuous basis, with an average duration of approximately 20 months per consumer.
+Our home health services are primarily medical in nature and include physical, occupational and speech therapy, as well as skilled nursing.
+We generally provide home health services on a short-term, intermittent or episodic basis to individuals recovering from an acute medical condition, with an average length of care of approximately 80 days.